 The Committees of the Senate are the House’s basic workhorses, each comprising a number of Senators in proportion to the presence of each Parliamentary Group in the House (article 51 of the Standing Orders of the Senate).
-The number of Senators per Committee is twenty-eight, with the following distribution:
+The number of Senators per Committee is twenty nine, with the following distribution:

 An exception to this rule occurs in the following cases:

 The General Committee on Self-governing Communities currently comprises 58 Senators (article 51.3 of the Standing Orders of the Senate).

 The Nominations Committee currently comprises 9 members (article 185 of the Standing Orders of the Senate).

 On the other hand, the Joint Committees (Agreement of the Bureaus of the Congress of Deputies and of the Senate on the composition of the Joint Commissions Congress-Senate, January 30, 2020), they are integrated by 39 parliamentarians, with the following distribution among the Parliamentary Groups:

 - Socialista: 8 Diputados y 7 Senadores.

 - Popular: 6 Diputados y 6 Senadores.

 - Vox: 3 Diputados.